Second Language Examination Accommodation

 You must submit the second language accommodation form NO LATER THAN SIXTY DAYS prior to the commencement of the examination period for each semester.
 Students granted a second language accommodation may receive extended time on their in-class examinations.
 An accommodation of additional time on in-class examinations in subsequent semesters is not automatic.

-Please note that second language accommodations are not available for papers, class assignments or oral presentations.
-In addition, second language accommodations will only be granted for take-home examinations for which the student has less than 24 hours in which to complete the exam (no second language accommodations will apply to take-home exams in which the student has at least 24 hours in which to complete the exam).
+Please note that second language adjustments are not available for papers, class assignments or oral presentations.
+In addition, second language adjustments will only be granted for take-home examinations for which the student has less than 24 hours in which to complete the exam (no second language adjustments will apply to take-home exams in which the student has at least 24 hours in which to complete the exam).